pringle92/WinForms-FlexibleMessageBox/README.md

     .SetText("Message with a custom icon.")
     .WithCustomIcon(myCustomIcon)
     .Show();

+// Input Fields
-Input FieldsFlexibleDialogResult inputResult = FlexibleMessageBox.Create()
+FlexibleDialogResult inputResult = FlexibleMessageBox.Create()
     .SetCaption("Feedback")
     .SetText("Please provide your feedback:")
     .AddTextBox("Your comments:") // Label for the textbox